 Your saddle affects the way you ride and the way your horse performs.
-The nine points of saddle fitting will help you determine if your saddle fits your horse well.

-sac Idle fitting will help you determine if your saddle fits your horse well.
-Yes No 1 Balance The center of the saddle (seat area) should be parallel to the ground while on the horse's back.
-2 Wither Clearance Clearance at the withers should be 2-3 fingers for normal withers, whereas, mutton withers will have more clearance and high withers will have less clearance.
-3 Gullet Channel Width The gullet should be wide enough not to interfere with the spinal processes or musculature of the horse's back (3-5 fingers).
-4 Full Panel Contact The panel should touch the horse's back evenly all the way from front to back; some panels may be designed off the back end to allow the back to come up during engagement.
-5 Billet Alignment The billets should hang towards the girthing area of the horse.
-Gravity will pull your saddle forward if this is not the case.
-6 Saddle Length The shoulder and loin areas should not carry any weight of the saddle and rider.
-Rider weight should be on the saddle support area only.
-7 Saddle Straightness The saddle should not fall off to one side when viewed from back or front.
+The nine points of saddle fitting will help you determine if your saddle fit ts your 10 orse well, providing the saddle fits the rider.
+1 Balance: Is the center of the saddle (seat area) parallel to the ground while on the horse's back?
+2 Wither Clearance: Is the clearance all around the withers 2-3 fingers?
+Mutton withers will have more clearance and high withers will have less clearance.
+3 Gullet Channel Width: Is the gullet wide enough not to interfere with the spinal processes or musculature of the horse's back (3-5 fingers)?
+4 Full Panel Contact: Does the panel touch the horse's back evenly all the way from front to back?
+(Some panels may be designed to curve up at the back end to allow the back to come up during engagement.)
+5 Billet Alignment: Do the billets hang fairly perpendicular towards the girthing area of the horse?
+(Gravity will pull your saddle forward if this is not the case).
+6 Saddle Length: Does your saddle lie on the saddle support area?
+(The SSA is that area between the base of the withers to the 18th thoracic vertebra - where the ribcage ends).
+The shoulder and loin areas should not carry any weight of the saddle and rider.
+7 Saddle Straightness: Does the saddle fall off to one side when viewed from back or front?
 The tree points should be behind both scapulae (shoulder blades).
-8 Saddle Tree Angle The panel tree points should be parallel to the shoulder angle to position saddle properly.
-9 Saddle Tree Width The tree width should be wide enough for saddle to fit during the dynamic movement of the horse.
+8 Saddle Tree Angle: Are the panel tree points parallel to the shoulder angle?
+9 Saddle Tree Width: Is the tree width wide enough for saddle to fit during the dynamic movement of the horse?
+(Shouldn't pinch at the shoulder and twist during motion.)

 Did you answer No to any of the above?
-Contact us at info@saddlefit4life.com to book your 80-Point Personal On-site Saddle Fit Evaluation to horse and rider.
+Contact us at info@saddlefit4life.com to book your personal 80-Point Saddle Fit EvaluationTM.